-A lot of the photographic “proof” may be easily explained away, but some leave even experts scratching their heads.
-And skeptical suspicions may start to crack once you hear the story of the two college kids (who didn’t believe in ghosts) witness a funeral home director pace back and forth then disappear before their eyes.
-Or the 4-year-old who heard a voice in that same spot yell “Get out!”
-Or the woman who photographed an apparition in the window of the Delta Queen on her cell phone from roughly a mile away.
-Or see this photo that generated its own media coverage.
+While a lot of the photographic “proof” may be easily explained away, some experts are left scratching their heads.
+Skeptical suspicions may start to crack once you hear the story of how two college kids (who didn’t believe in ghosts) witnessed a funeral home director pacing back and forth before disappearing right in front their eyes.
+Or how a 4-year-old who heard a voice in that same spot yell “get out!”
+Or the woman who photographed an apparition in the window of the Delta Queen on her cell phone from over a mile away...

 Tours and hunts last approximately 90 minutes, though an extended tour along the new route will be added soon for those who want even more.
-“Well-behaved” dogs are allowed on everything but the cemetery hunt.
+“Well-behaved” dogs are allowed on all tours except the cemetery hunt.
 Kids are welcome on the tour at your own discretion.
 No one is going to jump out and scare them, but the spooky stories might have them sleeping in your bed several nights after.

 Chattanooga Ghost Tours celebrated their 10-year anniversary in June of 2017 and were recently named one of the Tennessee Small Business Champions in a national contest sponsored by SCORE and Sam’s Club.
 They were also named one of the Top 10 Ghost Tours in the U.S. by TripAdvisor and USA Today.
 They are located at 57 E 5th St in downtown Chattanooga.